earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2017-01-25-R06-write-clean-code.md

 ---
 layout: single
-title: "Write Clean Code in R"
+title: "Write Clean Code - Expressive or literate programming in R - data science for scientists 101"
-excerpt: "#"
+excerpt: "This lesson covers the basics of clean coding meaning that we ensure that the code that we write is easy for someone else to understand.
+We will briefly cover style guides, consistent spacing, literate object naming best practices. "
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [course-materials]
 class-lesson: ['get-to-know-r']